ssbc/private-group-spec/group/init/README.md

 var feed_id = ...
 BFE binary encoding of feed_id
 var prev_msg_id = ...
 BFE binary encoding of feed_id

-var group_key = ... symmetric key as buffer
+var group_key = {
+  key: group_buffer, // group_buffer is symmetric key as buffer
+  scheme: 'envelope-large-symmetric-group'
+}
-var own_key = ... symmetric key as buffer
+var own_key = {
+  key: own_buffer, // own_buffer is a symmetric key as a buffer
+  scheme: 'envelope-symmetric-key-for-self'
+}
-var msg_key = ... make up a one use key for the msg
+var msg_key =  ... make up a one use key for the msg as a buffer

 // here's the unencrypted init message var plainText = {